rehanbchinoy/rehanbchinoy.github.io/_posts/2019-10-09-A-Synopsis-of-my-Research-at-the-Salk-Institute.md

 ### Video Presentation & Poster

 At the end of the summer, the entire LSSI cohort each gave a 15-20 minute presentation on their research project.
 After hours of instruction in PowerPoint and rehearsals in front of LSSI admin, I finally got to present my findings to a crowd of researchers and wealthy donors at the Salk Scholars Symposium.
-You can find the presentation [here](https://www.youtube.com/watch?v=e9wlPSK0rc8)
+You can find the presentation [here](https://www.youtube.com/watch?v=e9wlPSK0rc8).

 Additionally, I had the opportunity to present my findings at the Symphony at Salk, an annual, world-renowned event that attracts wealthy donors (like Al Gore) and famous scientists.
-At this event, I presented my work through a poster presentation, giving the guests a general overview of the project and fielding technical questions from a select few domain experts (there were quite a few).
+At this event, I presented my work through a poster presentation, giving the guests a general overview of the project and fielding technical questions from (quite) a few domain experts.
 I've attached a scanned copy of the poster below:

 Thanks for reading!
 As always, [contact me](mailto:rehanbchinoy@gmail.com) if you have any questions.